TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/marble-private/README.md

 # marble-private
-This example uses the [project Dovetail](https://tibcosoftware.github.io/dovetail/) to implement the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) sample chaincode [marbles02_private](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/marbles02_private).
+This example uses the [TIBCO Flogo® Enterprise](https://www.tibco.com/products/tibco-flogo) to implement the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) sample chaincode [marbles02_private](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/marbles02_private).
 This sample demonstrates the use of Hyperledger Fabric private collections.
 It is implemented using [Flogo®](https://www.flogo.io/) models by visual programming with zero-code.
-The Flogo® models can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0) or [Dovetail](https://github.com/TIBCOSoftware/dovetail).
+The Flogo® models can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0).

 ## Prerequisite
 Follow the instructions [here](../../development.md) to setup the Dovetail development environment on Mac or Linux.